osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 Returns a list of streams.

-If specifying the optional search parameter or optional filter parameter, the list of streams returned are filtered to match the search/filter criteria.
-If neither parameter is specified, the list includes all streams in the Namespace.
+If specifying the optional search query parameter, the list of streams returned will match the search criteria.
+If the search query parameter is not specified, the list will include all streams in the Namespace.
 See [Searching](xref:sdsSearching) for information about specifying those respective parameters.